ThanosSpin/Monte-Carlo-Simulation/README.md

-# Monte Carlo Simulation for Volume Estimation
+# Monte Carlo (MC) Simulation for Volume Estimation

 The purpose of this repository is the use of MC Simulations for volume estimation.
 We focus on the shape of Sphere.